-The largest S&P 500 components have led the way in the past year’s rally, but does that mean you should ignore asset allocation in favor of going all-in?
+The largest S&P 500 components led the way in last year’s rally, but does that mean you should ignore asset allocation in favor of going all-in?

 It’s true that these stocks contributed to the outperformance of U.S. markets, relative to global indexes.

 But should you be focused on owning just the big names driving broad market performance?
-After all, plenty of lesser known and smaller companies had even bigger one-year returns, although they don’t have the size to propel broad markets higher.
+After all, plenty of lesser-known and smaller companies had even bigger returns, although they don’t have the size to propel broad markets higher.

 Most investors initially approach the market with the idea of grabbing the highest return possible.
 That sounds like a good plan, doesn’t it?
 Who wouldn’t want to see their return grow by double digits, triple digits or more?

 Find out which stocks you should buy this month to make money in this volatile market.

 But trying to load up on famous, “winning stocks” ignores a key component of any sound investment strategy: Risk management.